eabeam/ec200.f20/content/assignment/01-lab.md

 ## Lab Exercise 1 {#lab-1 .unnumbered}

 _First, work through the above steps.
-Then, work through the 7 questoins below._
+Then, work through the 7 questions below._

 ### What do I submit?